 I generally enjoyed this year’s quirkiness and the seemingly off-topic subjects (Jack Moffitt’s presentation of early digital computing was fascinating), but it was really the talks about current Internet tech that I had come there for.
 Along those lines, my favorites were:

 - Dave Cridland - XMPP as a native protocol of browsers for identity and push.
 Dave explains how these are already solved problems in non-HTTP land, and we could save ourselves a lot of trouble if browsers just implemented this stuff directly.
 Imagine a little dropdown box in the browser that lets you choose which user@host identity you want to present yourself as to a given website.

-- Arnout Kazemier – The realities of deploying websockets.
-It turns out things are pretty damn broken out there, and even attempting to auto-detect features can crash browsers.
-Moral of the story: it’s too early to depend solely on websockets for wide browser coverage, and browser-specific hacks are still necessary.
+- Arnout Kazemier - The realities of deploying WebSockets.
+It turns out things are pretty broken out there, and even attempting to auto-detect features can crash browsers.
+Moral of the story: it’s too early to depend solely on WebSockets for wide browser coverage, and browser-specific hacks are still necessary.

 - Henrik Joreteg - How APIs transcend protocols.
 Henrik shows us how he auto-generates handler code for multiple protocols using a single interface definition.
 No more writing raw REST protocols directly.
 It’s your internal API that’s most important, he says, and not the various ways in which it is exposed.